 - Toss meatballs in sauce: Pour enough sauce over the meatballs to coat and gently toss together.
 Serve with any remaining sauce on the side.
 Enjoy!

-Can you make these meatballs in advance?
+Can I make these meatballs in advance?

 You can prepare Dr pepper meatballs up to 2 days in advance.